raulk/FIPs/FIPS/fip-draft_foundational_fvm.md

 1. The canonical actors would become a common-good codebase for the Filecoin network, with all implementors collaborating around it.
-2. Implementations would embed the canonical WASM bytecode into their binaries.
+2. Implementations would embed the canonical Wasm bytecode into their binaries.
 The concrete mechanismsm are implementation-dependent.
 3. Network upgrades would agree on the exact CodeCIDs of built-in actors to enable at a fork.